ome/omero-documentation/server/install-windows.rst

 -  **PostgreSQL 8.4 or higher (9.1 recommended) installed and configured with PL/pgSQL and to accept TCP connections.**

    PostgreSQL 8.3 and earlier releases are not supported.
-See `Known Limitations <known-limitations>`_.
+See :ref:`rst_limitations`.
 We suggest using 9.1, and it is assumed throughout these instructions.
 See :ref:`rst_postgresql` for specifics about each version.
 The
    Windows *One click installer* can be found on the `PostgreSQL Windows